What is a soakaway and could it help protect your property from flooding and waterlogging?

 Dig a hole in your garden measuring about 300mm square and 300mm depth.
 Pour a bucket of at least 10 litres of water into that hole.
 If the water has soaked away within about two hours then soakaways should work well in your garden.

-On the other hand, if the water sits in the hole without draining, you are likely to have to consider a different types of drainage or rainwater harvesting system.
+On the other hand, if the water sits in the hole without draining, you are likely to have to consider different types of drainage or rainwater harvesting systems.

 You can also do a deeper percolation test, going down to a depth of a metre.
 If the water still stands without draining away, then you will have to seek an alternative destination for your rainwater drainage.